warmist/scripts/docs/assign-profile.rst

     :tags: fort armok units

-This tool can load a profile stored in a JSON file and apply the characterisitics to a unit.
+This tool can load a profile stored in a JSON file and apply the characteristics to a unit.

 A profile can describe which attributes, skills, preferences, beliefs, goals, and facets a unit will have.
-The script relies on the presence of the other ``assign-...`` modules in this collection; please refer to the other modules' documentation for more information on the kinds of characterisitics you can set.
+The script relies on the presence of the other ``assign-...`` modules in this collection; please refer to the other modules' documentation for more information on the kinds of characteristics you can set.

 See the "hack/scripts/dwarf_profiles.json" file for examples of the json schema.
 Please make a new file with your own additions, though, since the example file